Suva/WebDemoLauncher/README.md

 ## Shutting down

 You can close the program normally, but there are easier way for automatic shutdown.
-Just include a magic script /wdl.js: <script src="wdl.js"></script>, this will register ununload handler that will close the server when browser is closed.
+Just include a magic script /wdl.js: &lt;script src="wdl.js"&gt;&lt;/script&gt;, this will register ununload handler that will close the server when browser is closed.
 If you would rather manually use the methods, check out their descriptions below.

 ### Force shutdown from remote